spryker/spryker-docs/docs/scos/user/features/202108.0/cart-feature-overview/cart-feature-overview.md

 The feature supports [product groups](/docs/scos/user/features/{{page.version}}/product-groups-feature-overview.html).
 If simple products are grouped, you can browse and add these products to cart from the **Category** page.

 In a Spryker shop, the shopping cart widget is displayed in the header.
-With the widget, customers can easily create new shopping carts and view the existing ones by hovering over the cart icon.
+With the widget, customers can easily create new shopping carts and view the existing ones by pointing to the cart icon.

 ## Related Business User articles